Smart Ways for Travel Nurses to Save for Retirement

 What Retirement Resources Are Available to Travelers?

 Each agency offers different retirement resources to its travelers, so check with your recruiter to find out more.
-Some offer 401(k) plans, which allow both the employee and the employer to make tax-deferred contributions.
+Some travel healthcare agencies offer 401(k) plans, which allow both the employee and the employer to make tax-deferred contributions.
 Tax-deferred plans do not require participants to pay income tax on the money they contribute until they withdraw it.
 Some agencies offer a 401(k) matching program, where the company matches each employee’s contributions up to a certain percentage.
+At TNAA, we offer a 401(k) plan that offers a match along with 100% vesting for eligible travelers.

 This basically gives you “free” money from your employer in the form of a match, but one thing to watch out for is something called the vesting schedule.
 Being “vested” in the plan means that 100% of the money in the plan belongs to you, no matter if it was originally contributed by you or the employer.
 Many times, employers will set a vesting date of one of more years to encourage employees to stay with the company.
 For travel nurses who don’t plan to stay with the same agency for long, this means forfeiting any matches you’ve received when you leave the agency.